 TAPU for Expense This pupil count is used with Approved Operating Expense to determine the expense per pupil of the district.
-It includes year prior to the base year average daily attendance and additional weightings for pupils with special educational needs, aidable summer pupils, dual enrollment, secondary pupils, and pupils with disabilities.
-Total Aidable Pupil Units The measure by which formula aid is computed.
-It includes adjusted average daily (TAPU for Payment) attendance, and additional weightings for aidable pupils with special educational needs, aidable summer school pupils, dual enrollment pupils, and secondary school pupils.
-The pupils counted are all pupils attending a given district whether or they are residents of that district.
-Total Aidable Pupil Units is the year prior to base year average daily attendance of the district, adjusted by the index of enrollment change between the year prior to the base year and the base year, with half-day K weighted at .5 plus additional weights of: secondary pupils, at .25; Pupils with Special Educational Needs (PSEN), based on Spring '85 and '86 PEP percent, at .25; and summer school pupils at .12.
-The greater of the calculated TAPU or the average of the calculated TAPU and the TAPU used for aid in the base year is selected for use in aid calculations in the current year.
+The pupils counted are all pupils attending a given district whether or not they are residents of that district.
+It includes year prior to the base year adjusted average daily attendance and additional weightings for pupils with special educational needs, aidable summer pupils, dual enrollment, secondary pupils, and pupils with disabilities.
 TWFPU Total Wealth Foundation Pupil Units.
 This is the pupil count used along with other wealth variables to measure the relative wealth of a district for purposes of calculating Foundation Aid.
 This is the sum of ADM for the year prior to the base year, the full time equivalent (FTE ) enrollment of resident pupils attending public school elsewhere less the FTE enrollment of nonresident pupils and the FTE enrollment of resident pupils with disabilities attending full time in BOCES.
 TWPU Total Wealth Pupil Units.
 This is the pupil count used along with other wealth variables to measure the relative wealth of a district.
 Public school pupils who are residents of the district are counted.
-This is the sum of adjusted ADA for the year prior to the base year, aidable pupils with special educational needs, weighted publicly placed students with disabilities, and aidable pupils weighted for secondary publicly placed students with disabilities, and aidable pupils weighted for secondary school, excluding aidable pupils for summer school.
-The above items are adjusted WADA publicly placed students with disabilities, and aidable pupils weighted for secondary school, excluding aidable pupils for summer school.
+This is the sum of adjusted ADA for the year prior to the base year, aidable pupils with special educational needs, weighted publicly placed students with disabilities, and aidable pupils weighted for secondary school, excluding aidable pupils for summer school.
 The above items are adjusted for residence as in RWADA.
-WADA publicly placed students with disabilities, and aidable pupils weighted for secondary school, excluding aidable pupils for summer school.
-The above items are adjusted for residence as in RWADA.
-Weighted Average Daily Attendance.
-This is a pupil count determined by WADA publicly placed students with disabilities, and aidable pupils weighted for secondary school, excluding aidable pupils for summer school.
-The above items are adjusted for residence as in RWADA.
-Weighted Average Daily Attendance.
-This is a pupil count determined by applying the following weightings to average daily attendance: half-day WADA publicly placed students with disabilities, and aidable pupils weighted for secondary school, excluding aidable pupils for summer school.
-The above items are adjusted for residence as in RWADA.
-Weighted Average Daily Attendance.
-This is a pupil count determined by
+WADA Weighted Average Daily Attendance.
+This is a pupil count determined by applying the following weightings to average daily attendance: half-day kindergarten, 0.50; full day kindergarten and grades one through six, 1.00; grades seven through twelve, 1.25.